-Community Nursing Services (CNS) therapists provide comprehensive rehabilitative services in patient's homes.
+Community Nursing Services (CNS) therapists provide comprehensive rehabilitative services in patients’ homes.
 A Home Health Care therapy team may include physical therapy, occupational therapy and speech therapy depending on what each individual treatment may need.

-We work under the direction of patient physicians to help them regain their highest level of independence.
-We consult with and involve other members of the patient's home health care team, including nurses, nursing assistants and social workers.
-The entire care team works with the patients to promote independence and increase engagement in daily living.
+We work under the direction of patient physicians to help you regain the highest level of independence.
+We consult with and involve other members of the your home health care team, including nurses, nursing assistants and social workers.
+The entire care team works to promote independence and increase engagement in your daily living.

 Assessing Home Safety

 CNS therapists are trained to assess home safety and provide recommendations to help patients improve the safety of their surroundings.
 A thorough assessment helps patients prevent falls, enabling them to perform daily activities safely and effectively.
 Therapists look for safety hazards and identify items that may place patients at risk.
 They also help identify the need for specialized medical equipment, such as commodes, bath chairs, grab bars and other fixtures.

 Home therapy is situational therapy delivered in a home care setting.
 CNS offers three types of home care therapy:

 Physical Therapists work with patients on mobility issues, such as difficulty walking, weakness, balance deficits, falls, dizziness and vertigo, pain, or other physical issues.
 Their purpose is to help patients engage in life at the highest level.
 Physical therapists can also help patients by recommending and assisting with the correct fit and adjustment of an adaptie device, such as a front-wheel walker, and all-terrain walker, or a cane.